 Feature image @SoyTonya

 Descended from sophisticated ancient kingdoms and home to stunning landscapes, Central America is a region of seven countries, as different as they are connected.
 This narrow strip of land spanning over 1,000 miles bore and nurtured several authors of the Latin American Boom in literature.
-These six novels set in Central America bear the setting as a character with as much of a role in the plot as any protagonist.
+These seven novels set in Central America bear the setting as a character with as much of a role in the plot as any protagonist.

 Mr. President by Miguel Ángel Asturias